 As you might expect, all the meat sold at Cannings comes from free-range animals.
 The company grew out of founder Sam Canning’s respect for animals, so the team ensures all farm partners take good care of their livestock.
 The pork is sourced from Borrowdale and comes with a certification from the Australian Pork Industry Quality Assurance Program.
 For Christmas, it’s cured in small batches and smoked for 12 hours over German beechwood – expect a succulent ham with big flavour.

-Order by December 10 for pick-up at any of the eight Cannings locations in Melbourne’s east.
-Whole legs cost $26.90 a kilo; half legs cost $28.90 a kilo.
+Order by December 10 for pick-up at any of the many Cannings locations in Melbourne’s east.
+Whole legs cost $29.90 a kilo; half legs cost $31.90 a kilo.

 Here, the focus is on locally grown ingredients, low food miles, and making everything by hand in small batches.
 (Plus, the meat-curing process is entirely chemical-free.)
 As for the ham, Gamze uses rare and traditional Berkshire, saddleback and duroc pigs that roam freely on farms in the Wangaratta area.
 Half or whole legs are cured in a brine of salt, Milawa honey and celery extract, then smoked over Australian hardwoods.
 A low and slow steam-cooking method is used to ensure a moist and tasty stack of ham on your plate.

-Order by December 14 for delivery across metro Melbourne and north-east Victoria, or find your nearest stockist here.
-Prices range from $60 to $280.
+Order by December 11 for delivery across Victoria, or find your nearest stockist here.
+Prices range from $85 to $390.

 Peter and Sue Bouchier opened their first butchery in 1983, and nearly four decades later they’ve got two other stores and a special facility for smallgoods production.
 Their tagline “butchers of distinction” is backed up by premium products, including the free-range leg ham.
-There are several options, but we recommend the whole, pre-glazed ham that comes already studded with cloves.
+There are several options, but we recommend the boneless option that you can slathered with an orange-honey glaze.